sd-studios-official/tram/README.md

 > It's just a good SSH tool :'
 - WebStorm
 > We find it works better, while it is paid if you are student you can get a student license!
-- Some semi advanced knowledge of JavaScript, Eris and SQL.
+- Some semi advanced knowledge of JavaScript, DiscordJS and SQL.

 ### Installation
 Once you have all the things listed above, you need to clone the repo to your local machine and get it setup!